Announcing ncurses 4.2

 - vi-like-emacs ftp://ftp.clark.net/pub/dickey/vile.

-The ncurses distribution includes a selection of test programs
+The ncurses distribution includes a selection of test programs (including a few games).

 Who's Who and What's What